 Inactivity policy TwitterTwitter has an ‘Inactivity Policy.’
 If a Twitter account remains inactive for 6 months, they can automatically deactivate and delete the Twitter account.
 Usually this is what happens to inactive Twitter accounts or accounts of those who passed.

 What Happens to your TikTok account when you die?

 TikTok doesn’t have a memorializing or account deletion policy for when users have died.
-The only thing you can do, therefore, is to leave instructions and your login details with a trustee.
+The only thing you can do, therefore, is to leave instructions and your login details with a Legacy Contact.
 Again, the ‘Vault’ and ‘Messages’ functions in Myend are perfect for this purpose.

 If you are not comfortable with leaving your account in somebody else’s hands once you’ve passed, you can leave instructions for when TikTok changes their policy and make memorializing or deleting a deceased’s account possible.

 What Happens to your LinkedIn account when you die?

 Anyone can report a dead user’s account.
 All they have to do is to provide LinkedIn with the required information.
 Once they submit a request, LinkedIn will contact them and ask for further details.
 They will not transfer information in the account but will delete the account once proof of death is submitted.